Job Application: General Manager of the Montreal Canadiens

 I have been described as “as effervescent and goofy as any mascot in sports” and as ”bubbly, orange, furry and shaped like a big pear.”
 Unlike some other people I could mention, everything about me is jovial.
 I am the spirit of Montreal.

 As Jon Trzcienski pointed out, I have the ability to rally fans and knit a sometimes divided city together.
 I did it with the Expos and I can do it with the Canadiens.
-As Joe once stated:
+As Jon once stated:

 In the lean years, Youppi! was basically the most popular Expo.
 There were some instances where you saw Youppi! on the pocket schedule or the media guide, as opposed to some of the players.